pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0133.md

 and it is the process of representing all the places a feature can navigate to by integrating them all together into a single `Destination` reducer.

-For example, suppose an inventory feature could navigate to "Add" feature, a "Detail" feature, and an "Edit" feature.
+For example, suppose an inventory feature could navigate to an "Add" feature, a "Detail" feature, and an "Edit" feature.
 This can be represented by the following single reducer that composes all of those features together: